 Part 3 – Payment Allowance for patients/careers involved in the clinical trial: (if applicable)

 Reference is made to the model "Compensation for participants in the trial", included in the application dossier under Regulation (EU) no. 536/2014, to be understood as referred to in this Agreement as an integral and substantial part.

+Specify caps, terms and conditions as per the model "Compensation for participants in the trial" submitted to EC)

 LIQUIDATION AND INVOICES